-- 7.16 Development of the site should be guided by the Easton Conceptual Development Approach to Allocated Site document and is supported by the Household Survey results, which underpins this policy (ETN3) i.e.: - Public open space, including a children's play area is provided along the frontage of the site in order to minimise visual impact of the development on its landscape setting as well as nearby listed buildings; - ii.
+- 7.14 Development of the site should be guided by the Easton Conceptual Development Approach to Allocated Site document and is supported by the Household Survey results, which underpins this policy (ETN2) i.e.: - i.
+Public open space, including a children's play area is provided along the frontage of the site in order to minimise visual impact of the development on its landscape setting as well as nearby listed buildings; - ii.
 The housing provided meets the locally identified needs as set out in the adopted Local Plan and variance should only be considered if more up-to-date information can support the need for a different mix; - iii.
-A footway link and provision for a safe pedestrian crossing between the site and the village primary school and the wider public rights of way network; - iv.
-Screen planting, using native species, along the south-western and south-eastern boundary in order to minimise any visual impact of the development across the Deben valley and to Letheringham Mill; - v.
+The dwellings provide a mix of single storey and two storey dwellings which are specifically designed and located on the site to minimise the impact of the development on the local landscape; - iv.
+A footway link and provision for a safe pedestrian crossing between the site and the village primary school and the wider public rights of way network; - v.
+Screen planting, using native species, along the south-western and south-eastern boundary in order to minimise any visual impact of the development across the Deben valley and to Letheringham Mill; - vi.
 Sustainable Drainage Systems (SUDS) including, as appropriate, rainwater and stormwater harvesting and recycling; and other natural drainage systems where easily accessible maintenance can be achieved.
-All drainage systems should deliver biodiversity, amenity, quality, and quantity benefits and be designed to the latest Lead Local Flood Authority guidance. - 7.17 It is expected that, in accordance with Policy SCLP5.10 of the adopted Local Plan, 1 in 3 of the dwellings will be Affordable Housing and will be of a size and tenure to meet the identified local need at the time of the development, including needs for Affordable Housing for older people.
-This should be determined in discussion with East Suffolk Council Housing Department and Easton Parish Council.

-7.18 The site falls within the Suffolk Coast Recreational Disturbance Avoidance and Mitigation Zone of Influence (ZOI) and in accordance with Policy ETN6, development will be required to mitigate the effects of the development and show how this will be achieved prior to approval of planning permission.
+All drainage systems should deliver biodiversity, amenity, quality, and quantity benefits and be designed to the latest Lead Local Flood Authority guidance. - 7.15 It is expected that, in accordance with Policy SCLP5.10 of the adopted Local Plan, 1 in 3 of the dwellings will be Affordable Housing and will be of a size and tenure to meet the identified local need at the time of the development, including needs for Affordable Housing for older people.
+This should be determined in discussion with East Suffolk Council Housing Department and Easton Parish Council. - 7.16 The site falls within the Suffolk Coast Recreational Disturbance Avoidance and Mitigation Zone of Influence (ZOI) and in accordance with Policy ETN5, development will be required to mitigate the effects of the development and show how this will be achieved prior to approval of planning permission.

-Figure 27: View of site 516 from Wickham Market Road (source: own).
+Figure 27: View ETN2 site 516 from Wickham Market Road (source: own).